openshift/managed-cluster-config/docs/backplane/guideline.md

 Permissions for day-to-day operations should not require any special permission to utilize.
 These permissions follow these guidelines:

-* No secret access except where the secret is known to contain no actual secret data.
+* No secret access except where listed in the [Allowed Secret Access](#allowed-secret-access) section of this guideline.
 * No customer namespace access as the baseline.
 Customer namespace access must be justified based on specific service support needs.
 * No write access by default, all write permissions require justification.
-* Read access to cluster scope resources may be granted if those resources do not contain any sensitive customer data.
+* Read access to cluster scope resources may be granted if those resources cannot contain secret data (see [Definitions](#definitions)).
 * Read access to namespace scoped resources is never granted at a cluster scope.
   * Exception may be granted for Red Hat managed systems only, where Red Hat is the customer, and such access is justified for day-to-day operations.
 * Existing ClusterRoles are preferred when granting permissions in a namespace.
   * `view` - general read-only access to core Kubernetes and OpenShift resources, except for Secrets
-  * `admin` - full administrative access to the namespace.
+  * `admin` - full administrative access to the namespace including access to Secrets.
   * `dedicated-readers` - created by OSD/ROSA and dynamically aggregates view permissions for resources installed by OLM.
+This role also includes all access provided by the `view` role.

 Resource specific guidelines below are enforced by CI where possible.